lmedhub/wound-management/README.md

 # HealthHub

-HealthHub is an advanced wound management system that empowers users to seamlessly manage a list of wounds with features such as addition, editing, and deletion.
+HealthHub is an advanced wound management system that empowers users to seamlessly manage a list of wounds.
 Hosted on Vercel, the application encompasses robust functionalities including authentication, administrator tools, insightful statistics charts, support for English and Danish languages, light/dark color modes, and an integrated support chatbot.

 User accounts in the system can assume one of two roles: "Admin" or "User".
 Users have the ability to create, view, edit, and delete their own wounds.
 On the other hand, administrators possess broader access, being able to access all wounds across all users.
 Additionally, administrators have access to a comprehensive statistics dashboard, providing an overview of relevant data.
 For testing purposes, newly created accounts are automatically assigned the "Admin" role.